 Podcasting is more than a hobby or a job – it’s created a world-wide community full of people who are all passionate about creating podcasts.
 It doesn’t take much to lift one another up – a kind review on Apple Podcasts, suggestions on tech issues, tips on recording.
 Reaching out and lifting up other podcasters will help keep the podcasting community a great place for podcasters of all shapes and sizes.

-With 2021 on its way, it’s hard to predict what it will bring and how it’ll turn out.
-2020 gave the world a lot of twists and turns, highs and lows, and the general hope that the future will bring something better.
+With 2022 on its way, it’s hard to predict what it will bring and how it’ll turn out.
+The last few years gave the world a lot of twists and turns, highs and lows, and the general hope that the future will bring something better.
 With these New Year’s resolutions, you can take the steps to seize your future and make it the best it can possibly be!